quickrworld/MobileFlashcards/README.md

 # MobileFlashcards App

+* To test the app on your phone you need to install Expo.
+Head to the app store and install the Expo mobile app for your device:

+Expo on Google Play (Android) https://play.google.com/store/apps/details?id=host.exp.exponent Expo on the App Store (iOS) https://itunes.apple.com/us/app/expo-client/id982107779

 To get started right away, choose an installation directory, for example, `installdir`.

 * Create the installation directory